7.1 channel surround sound

 Razer Kraken X microphone demo:

 What’s more, the microphone quality is great.
 It amplifies your voice to other players so you come through loud and clear.
 If you’re in a particularly noisy environment, though, be aware that it can’t effectively combat disruptive ambient noise like a friend cooking a few meters away.
+This also makes the headset a fine option for conference calls whether you work from an office or at home.

-How do the Razer Kraken X sound?
+How does the Razer Kraken X sound?

 The Razer Kraken X headphones sound good given the $50 price.
 Bass notes receive the most emphasis, which is a hallmark of budget gaming headsets.
 That said, vocal frequencies are also emphasized.
 This makes in-game dialogue and teammate conversations more audible.
 There is significant de-emphasis from the 1.0 to 6.5kHz range, which isn’t vital to gaming.
 However, on the off chance that you use these for music, you’ll notice the lack of perceived detail and clarity from instrumental resonances.